 The major concern for Gemini has thus far been the stability of its servers.
 During periods of very high trading volume, the Gemini exchange has buckled, causing delays or even fully crashing from time to time.

 Despite this, the company has support from many institutions including the Chicago Board Options Exchange, which suggests the company is planning and positioning itself for the long haul and preparing for a world with increasingly legitimized cryptocurrency offerings.

 Hardware Cryptocurrency Wallet at Top of Class

 - Pros: Secure cold storage that just plain works, making it a powerful offline option

 - Cons: It’s small and can cost you more than just the purchase price if you lose it

 In terms of downsides, Trezor is a little on the pricier side, coming in at $169.99.
-Further, it is a physical piece of hardware, making it susceptible to physical theft or loss — a limitation that all hardware-based wallets have.
+It’s also a physical piece of hardware, making it susceptible to physical theft or loss — a limitation all hardware-based wallets have.

 Contactless Payment and Crypto